faithhopeandvanity/Console-Finances/README.md

 I also used Math.max and Math.min for the first time, to identify respectively the highest and lowest values in an array.

+I wrote all of the code myself, but also received support from a TA in a 1:1 tutoring session, to rewrite my second for loop.

 ![Screenshot of finished exercise.](image.png)

 [Click here to access deployed application](https://faithhopeandvanity.github.io/Console-Finances)